trel/irods_client_rest_cpp_beast/API.md

 If you discover that some topic related to the behavior of the endpoint operation isn't documented, please open an issue in the repository.

+Throughout the document you'll come across identifiers such as `<version>`, `<string>`, `<integer>`, etc. These identifiers represent placeholders.
+Users are expected to replace placeholders with appropriate values.

 ## Authentication Operations

 ### Scheme: Basic